slor8/iBookTracker/DesignDocuments/ApplicationFlow.md

 1. Details are sent to Borrows Book Servlet
 1. Servlet create Borrow Book report object
 1. Servlet sends object to dao
-1. Dao adds borrow book to the database
+1. Dao adds issueBook book to the database
-1. Servlet sends confirmation to borrow book page that borrow book has been added.
+1. Servlet sends confirmation to issueBook book page that issueBook book has been added.

 ### View Borrow Book
-1. Page sends a request to view borrow book servlet along with criteria(all).
+1. Page sends a request to view issueBook book servlet along with criteria(all).
-1. Servlet uses the borrow dao to select book according to criteria
+1. Servlet uses the issueBook dao to select book according to criteria
-1. Dao performs select and creates borrow object from results.
+1. Dao performs select and creates issueBook object from results.
-1. Dao returns list of borrow book by user.
+1. Dao returns list of issueBook book by user.
-1. Servlet sends list back to borrow jsp.
+1. Servlet sends list back to issueBook jsp.
-1. Borrow reports jsp display the borrow.
+1. Borrow reports jsp display the issueBook.
 1. Consider paging results so page does not get long and too much data is sent.

 ### Return Book